-The following performance information provides some indication of the risks of investing in the Fund by showing changes in the Fund's performance.
-The bar chart shows the annual return for the Fund.
-The table illustrates how the Fund's average annual returns for the 1-year and since inception periods compare with those of the UPAR Index and a broad measure of market performance.
+The following performance information provides some indication of the risks of investing in the Fund by showing changes in the Fund's performance over time.
+The bar chart shows the annual returns for the Fund from year-to-year.
+The table illustrates how the Fund's average annual total returns for the 1-year and since inception periods compare with those of the UPAR Index and a broad measure of market performance.
 The Fund's past performance, before and after taxes, does not necessarily indicate how it will perform in the future.
 Updated performance information is available on the Fund's website at www.rparetf.com/upar.